 Balkan Heritage Field School (BHFS) is a program of the Balkan Heritage Foundation (BHF) intended for education in the field of archaeology and historic preservation and is targeted for students and specialists, but also for anyone (18+) interested in cultural heritage study and preservation.
 BHF is а Bulgarian public, non-profit, non-governmental organization.
 It was established in 2008 by Ivan Vassilev, Nayden Prahov and Angela Pencheva with the mission of supporting the study, preservation and promotion of the cultural heritage of Southeastern Europe.
 In the period 2008 - 2018, BHF conducted and supported 101 projects related to archaeological research and excavations, conservation and recording of cultural monuments and artifacts, training and education in the field of cultural heritage, volunteer workcamps, exhibitions, conferences, public lectures, fundraising campaigns, and design of strategic plans for utilization of cultural heritage by municipalities.

 BHFS first started in 2003 and resumed as the BHF program in 2008.
-It includes field school programs, taught in English, in four Balkan countries: Bulgaria, Greece, Montenegro and the Republic of Macedonia.
+It includes field school programs, taught in English, in four Balkan countries: Bulgaria, Greece, Montenegro and the Republic of North Macedonia.
 All the field schools are affiliated with ongoing research and/or conservation projects: archaeological excavations, art historical expeditions, conservation of artifacts and monuments, thus contributing to the study and preservation of the cultural heritage of the Balkans.
 In 2020 - 2021 the BHFS was paused due to the spread of COVID-19 pandemic worldwide.
-Since 2008, BHFS has implemented 101 field school projects (with durations ranging from 1 to 8 weeks) attended by approx. 1750 students from over 60 countries* and involved a great number of academic and research institutions, museums, and heritage specialists from Bulgaria, the Republic of Macedonia, USA, Canada, UK, Germany, Belgium, Greece, France, Montenegro and Japan.
+Since 2008, BHFS has implemented 101 field school projects (with durations ranging from 1 to 8 weeks) attended by approx. 1750 students from over 60 countries* and involved a great number of academic and research institutions, museums, and heritage specialists from Bulgaria, the Republic of North Macedonia, USA, Canada, UK, Germany, Belgium, Greece, France, Montenegro and Japan.

 The BHFS overall goal has been the development and enhancement of accessible practice-based education in the fields of archaeology and heritage conservation with an emphasis on Balkan cultural heritage.
 It aims to: